grafana/metrictank/devdocs/expr.md

 By combining the pass-down and pass-up we can give the user max power and correctness.
 In particular it also solves the problem with Graphite where data can be read from a different consolidation archive than what it used for runtime consolidation.
 While this is sometimes desirable (e.g. using special* functions), often - for most/simple requests - it is not.
 See
 (see https://grafana.com/blog/2016/03/03/25-graphite-grafana-and-statsd-gotchas/#runtime.consolidation)

-[*] Special functions: e.g. summarize, perSecond, derivative, intergral. passing consolidate settings across these function calls would lead to bad results.
+[*] Special functions: e.g. summarize, perSecond, derivative, integral. passing consolidate settings across these function calls would lead to bad results.

 see also https://github.com/grafana/metrictank/issues/463#issuecomment-275199880